PS12A:

 Moderators: Ivan B. Savelyev, Naval Research Laboratory, Washington, United States and Qing Li, Brown University, Department of Earth, Environmental and Planetary Sciences, Providence, United States

-Student Paper Review Liaisons: Ivan B. Savelyev, Naval Research Laboratory, Washington, United States and Leah Johnson, Applied Physics Laboratory University of Washington, Seattle, United States
+Student Paper Review Liaisons: Ivan B. Savelyev, Naval Research Laboratory, Washington, United States and Leah Johnson, Applied Physics Laboratory University of Washington, Seattle, WA, United States

 Abstracts Submitted to this Session: